ibm-cloud-docs/cis/cis-cli-plugin.md

 :   To briefly describe the rule.

 `--paused`
-:   Indicates if the rule is active.
+:   Indicates whether the rule is active or not.
 Valid values are `on` and `off`.
 Default value is `off`.

 `--products`
 :   The list of security products to be bypassed.
 Valid values are `zoneLockdown`, `uaBlock`, `bic`, `hot`, `securityLevel`, `rateLimit`, and `waf`.

 `--json`
-:   The JSON file or JSON string used to describe a firewall-rule.
+:   The JSON file or JSON string that is used to describe a firewall-rule.
     - The required fields in JSON data are `expression`, and `action`.
         - `expression` : A filter expression.
 For example, `ip.src eq 93.184.216.0`
         - `action` : The rule action to perform.
 Valid values are `log`, `allow`, `challenge`, `js_challenge`, `block`, and `bypass`.
     - The optional fields are `description`, `priority`, `paused`, `products`.
         - `description` : To briefly describe the rule.
         - `priority` : The rule's priority.
 Valid values range from `0` to `2147483647`.
 The value `0` means to set to the default value.
-        - `paused` : Indicates if the rule is active.
+        - `paused` : Indicates whether the rule is active or not.
 Valid values are `on` and `off`.
 The default value is `off`.
         - `products` : The list of security products to be bypassed.
 Valid values are `zoneLockdown`, `uaBlock`, `bic`, `hot`, `securityLevel`, `rateLimit`, and `waf` For example, --products zoneLockdown,rateLimit
-    - Note: Fields `description`, `priority`, `paused` which aren't explicitly set in JSON data will be overwritten by the default value.
+    - Note: Fields `description`, `priority`, `paused` which aren't explicitly set in JSON data are overwritten by the default value.

 Sample JSON data: